belladoreai/llama3-tokenizer-js/README.md

 # 🦙 llama3-tokenizer-js 🦙

-JavaScript tokenizer for LLaMA 3, 3.1 and 3.2.
+JavaScript tokenizer for LLaMA 3 (including 3.1, 3.2 and 3.3)

 Intended use case is calculating token count accurately on the client-side.